 The Urban Farm apprentice program was developed to address racial disparities in farming particularly pointing to the information gap in agricultural studies.
 By providing a low requirement entry, we are opening a means to attract talent to the economic, entrepreneurial and environmental opportunities of farming.
 This apprenticeship can expose candidates to a pathway that allows them to access the increase in available funding in education and land access programs.
 Thanks to two sequential grants from the New Jersey Conservation Society, the 2021 apprentices were able to complete a full season on the farm.
 This important program can only be possible due to individual donors, foundations, or corporate support.

-We will be starting our search for our 2022 apprentices in the first quarter of 2022.
+We have hired one apprentice and just received grant funding to hire a second apprentice for 2022.
 If you are interested in learning more about being part of this program or helping to fund it, please email firstname.lastname@example.org.
 For more details about the position and to apply, click here.

 Chris Rodriguez, Farm Apprentice (he/him/his)

 Chris is a New Jersey-based musician and educator.
 He served as a high school English teacher for six years, advocating for culturally-responsive education for his students.
 In collaboration with his students, he created poetry and music clubs that served as spaces of care, exploration, artistry, and community.
 He also facilitates weekly Afro-Puerto Rican drumming circles (bateys) in Jersey City to foster healing and strengthen his community ties.

-Chris comes to farming with the same intentions: to build relationships, this time withe the land.
-Guided by the marvelous decolonization work of indigenous activists, chris has taken time to honor and heal his own complicated history as a descendent of Puerto Rican and Cuban farmers.
+Chris comes to farming with the same intentions: to build relationships, this time with the land.
+Guided by the marvelous decolonization work of indigenous activists, Chris has taken time to honor and heal his own complicated history as a descendent of Puerto Rican and Cuban farmers.
 He worked with Grow It Green not only to return to his roots, but also to reimagine and recreate healthier, more balanced relationships between his communities and the Earth.

-Chris returns to the Urban Farm in the summer of 2022 leading Bomba sessions for teens 13-18 years old.
+Chris returns to the Urban Farm in the summer of 2022 leading Bomba-inspired drumming sessions for teens 13-18 years old.
 Sign up for the newsletter to stay updated on all of our programs.

 Grace Bambilla, Farm Apprentice